Anti-Violence Worker Support

 There are 91 Stopping the Violence (STV) counselling programs in BC, funded by the Ministry of Public Safety and Solicitor General (MPSSG).
 These programs provide essential counselling and support including information, referrals, and in some cases, system liaison services for women who have experienced sexual assault, violence in relationships, and/or childhood abuse.

-Stopping the Violence (STV) Outreach and Multicultural Outreach programs
+Stopping the Violence (STV) Outreach (ORS) and Multicultural Outreach (MORS) programs

 Sexual assault centres were established in BC throughout the 1970s to provide crisis intervention, hospital and police accompaniment, counselling, and advocacy for women and girls dealing with sexual assault and historical child sexual abuse.
 While funding was cut to 23 centres in 2003, many of these programs continued through CBVS funding and other fund-raised resources.